Matty-chul/cloud_texture_classifier/README.md

 </div>
 <br>

-F1-score is used as a measure of definitive efficacy of the analysed classifier.
+F1-score is used as a measure of definitive efficacy of the analysed classifier, whether we're evaluating it class-wise or in general.
 As it can be observed, most classes report prediction efficencies higher than 97% in the case of the CNN classifier.

 <br>
 <div align="center">